JeunghyunLee/jeunghyunlee.github.io/_posts/2021-12-15-BCS-brainday.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_2020_brainday.png ){: .align-center}

+<!--more-->

 I presented a poster at the annual Brain Day of the department of Brain & Cognitive Sciences (BCS), SNU.

-I received a Bachelor’s degree in Psychology and Public Governance & Leadership from Korea University (Feb 2020).
-Now that graduating, it is a great honor to be able to get various experiences and good people from such a wonderful school!

-<!--more-->
+The presentation was selected as one of the Best Posters, too.
+I look forward to interacting with more researchers in BCS!